Skip to content

 Binance.com

-Rotki can import a CSV data file exported from Binance.
+rotki can import a CSV data file exported from binance.com.
 But due to Binance's CSV format, some data may not be importable.
 You will see warnings if this happens.

 By importing a CSV file, you can import more than with the API.
 Particularly: Trades, Deposits and Withdrawals, Small assets exchange BNB, ETH 2.0 Staking and ETH 2.0 Staking Rewards, Launchpool Interests, POS savings interest, POS savings purchase, POS savings redemption.